 - Provide effective medication and practice-related education to geriatric patients, caregivers, health care professionals, students, and the public (individuals and groups).

-Core experiences include an inter-professional geriatric assessment clinic, long-term care pharmacy consulting and management rotation, and an administrative rotation with the American Society of Consultant Pharmacists.
-Residents will also have the opportunity to participate in numerous elective rotations.
+Core experiences include interprofessional geriatric assessment clinic, long-term care pharmacy consulting and management, inpatient adult psychiatry, teaching within PharmD curriculum, and American Society of Consultant Pharmacists.
+Residents will also have the opportunity to participate in numerous elective rotations such as diabetes ambulatory clinic, VA memory disorders clinic, pain and palliative care, and home-based medication reconciliation.

 Consistent with the program's goal to promote educational outreach in the community, the resident will have the opportunity to work with state and local associations to increase awareness of appropriate medication use in the elderly.

-In addition to these unique experiences, the resident is expected to participate in Pharmacotherapy Rounds, the Professional Development Seminar Series, teaching activities and Journal Club.
-More information about these specific activities is available on our Residency and Fellowship Requirements page.
+In addition to these unique experiences, the resident is expected to participate in Pharmacotherapy Rounds, the Professional Development Seminar Series, various teaching activities and a longitudinal research project.
+More information about these specific activities is available on our website.

 Applicants must possess a Doctor of Pharmacy (PharmD) degree and have completed an ASHP-accredited residency in pharmacy practice.
 The resident will be required to become a licensed pharmacist in the state of Maryland.